Love More

 "Love More" is a song by American singer Chris Brown featuring rapper Nicki Minaj.
-It was released on July 16, 2013, as the third official single from the former's sixth studio album X. The song, produced by FRESHM3N III, peaked at number 23 on the US Billboard Hot 100 and number 29 on the Australia Singles Chart.
+The song was written by Chris Brown, Nicki Minaj, Verse Simmonds, Howard Eversley, Darrell Eversley, and Shaun J. Spearman, with the latter three also handling production under their production team FRESHM3N III.
+It was released on July 19, 2013, as the third official single from the former's sixth studio album X, and peaked at number 23 on the US Billboard Hot 100 and number 29 on the Australia Singles Chart.

 Background

 Parts of "Love More" were premiered at the 2013 BET Awards, along with "Don't Think They Know" and "Fine China".
 MTV praised the performance stating: "Brown hit the stage with his backup dancers in tow, sporting a black leather jacket while all the members of his crew donned sweatshirts with a neon 'X' across them, a nod to his upcoming July 16 album.
 For 'Fine China', Breezy kept it thematic, with images of Chinese fire dragons and fire lanterns flashing across the LED screen behind him, as he delivered his usual flawless choreography."

 On March 29, 2013, Brown confirmed that Minaj will appear on his upcoming album, saying that she just gave him a "mean verse".
 Minaj later publicly complimented the beat of the song, stating that her fans were going to love the song.
 On June 30, the song premiered as a live performance by Brown and Minaj at the opening act of the BET Awards 2013.
 The name of the song was also confirmed to be "Love More".
 The track was planned to be released with the whole album on July 16, but, for unknown reasons, the release was pushed back.
 Minaj was asked about the song and she replied "one more week," on July 16.

 The song premiered on the radio station 99.1 KGGI on July 22 at 6:30 am.
 It was sent to Rhythmic radio on July 23, 2013.